 Those who study the second Temple period of Judaism show us that the Jewish people inhabited the scriptural narratives.
 They were expecting feverishly the dramatic fulfilment of the long story of God and his people even though they were not exactly sure how it would turn out.
 They were immersed in the story from birth so unlike us it was easy for them to see the overarching narrative.
 The difference with the early Jesus’ movement is that they had seen a truly unexpected climax in the crucified Nazarene.
 Now the Bible is a very diverse compendium of ancient literature of Jewish heritage.
 If we cannot see the Christocentric through line in the scriptures we will entirely miss what the Bible is ultimately about.
 The category of narrative provides us, as it did the first believers, the tools for figuring out this dizzying array of texts.

-I am not saying having the right hermeneutical model solves every problem of reading scripture.
+I am not saying having the right hermeneutical model which solves every problem of reading scripture.
 We all interpret scripture badly at one point or another.
 That I do not have so much of a problem with.
-Communal dialogue and debate, self-scrutiny and the humility to admit when you are wrong are enough to tackle that occupational hazard of reading Holy Writ.
+Communal dialogue and debate, self-scrutiny and the humility to admit when you are wrong, are enough to tackle that occupational hazard of reading Holy Writ.
 I also do not think any interpretation is the final word on a text, after all, if scripture is a narrative you can never exhaust a story.
 Each generation keeps coming back to it with fresh insights along with the old.
-The problem I have is not having a consistent hermeneutic because it breeds interpretive indiscipline.
+The other problem I have is not having a consistent hermeneutic because it breeds interpretive indiscipline.
 There is no overall structure to how you interpret the Bible so you can do whatever you want with it, never mind what it is actually saying.
 You cherry pick verses to suit your position, ignore context, and inconsistently interpret texts.
 You end up doing great violence to it.

 Applying the right hermeneutic does not also mean we read the Bible monochromatically.
 We adjust for its rich diversity and pay attention to its underlying meta-structure.
 The Bible is like a jigsaw puzzle.
 We see all the multiple pieces but unfortunately fail to recognize they all fit together in one picture.
 Not every piece of the puzzle is congruent with another.
 They do not all directly relate to one another but they all belong in one frame.
-To extend the puzzle metaphor a bit more the best way to solve a complex jigsaw puzzle is not to start with the inside pieces.
+To extend the puzzle metaphor a bit more, the best way to solve a complex jigsaw puzzle is not to start with the inside pieces.
 It’s best to look for the outsides pieces that form the frame of the entire puzzle, piece them together and work your way in.
-This is not to say if you find some inside pieces that belong you should not match them but you should always have the larger framework as a guide.
+This is not to say if you find some inside pieces that belong together you should not match them up, but you should always have the larger framework as a guide.
 I think this is true of the Bible.
 We need to pay attention to the controlling narrative while making sense of scriptural passages.
 As Glenn Paauw would say, we need to macroread and microread the text.

 In summary, whether you agree with the narrative approach or not you need to ask yourself fundamental questions of the text.
 I see the ignorance of hermeneutics as the biggest challenge to biblical literacy.
 We cannot own Bibles without knowing what it actually is, what it is about.
 Studying it does not only mean knowing its content but the book itself for its own sake.
 We need to know how it is put together, how it works.
 We cannot take it for granted.
 We shouldn’t open its pages without first asking, what is the right way to read it?